nikop/steam-help/faqs/Clear download cache.md

 Clearing your download cache can solve problems with games that won't download or start.

-[section style=note] ### Note:
+  ### Note:
-This process will not affect your currently installed games, but you will need to log into Steam afterwards.[/section]
+This process will not affect your currently installed games, but you will need to log into Steam afterwards.

 * From your Steam Client, open the Settings panel by selecting "Steam > Settings" from the top left client menu.
 * In the Settings panel, select the Downloads tab and you'll find the "Clear Download Cache" button at the bottom.